sauladalibor/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 * __UnmergeTableCells__: Splits the currently selected table cell if it has been merged.

-* __ChangeTableRowRepeatOnEveryPage__: Changes whether the row is repeated header row and applies the row’s style if necessary.
+* __ChangeTableRowRepeatOnEveryPage__: Changes whether the row is a repeated header row and applies the row’s style if necessary.
 More information about this functionality is available [here]({%slug radrichtextbox-features-repeat-table-header-row%}).

 ## Using the Built-in UI

 ### Creating a Table

 You can enable the user to create a table via the built-in UI of the __RadRichTextBox__.
 This is done by using the __RadRichTextBoxRibbonUI__, which exposes two different ways of creating a table by selection in the UI or on button click.
-To learn more about how to use the __RadRichTextBoxRibbonUI__ read [this topic]({%slug radrichtextbox-features-radrichtextboxribbonui%}).
+To learn more about how to use the __RadRichTextBoxRibbonUI__, read [this topic]({%slug radrichtextbox-features-radrichtextboxribbonui%}).

 ![Rad Rich Text Box Features Layout Elements Tables 02](images/RadRichTextBox_Features_LayoutElements_Tables_02.png)

 You can also use the __InsertTableDialog__, which comes out of the box.
-To show it upon a user action just call the __ShowInsertTableDialog()__ method of the __RadRichTextBox__.
+To show it upon a user action, just call the __ShowInsertTableDialog()__ method of the __RadRichTextBox__.
 Here is a snapshot of it.

 >The __RadRichTextBoxUI__ also uses this dialog.